jlbradley1844/jlbradley1844.github.io/_posts/2020-02-13-red-letter-jesus.md

 were, are frequently not so much about Jesus' teachings themselves, as they are about Jesus themselves.
 So I put those aside.

-(As a side note, regarding the letters from Paul, biblical historians are only in agreement that seven books really were written by him.
-These books are the only ones that consistely show his style (he was not a native Greek speaker and his writing is self-admittedly crude).
+As a side note, regarding the letters from Paul, biblical historians are in agreement that probably on seven books were really written by him.
+These books are the only ones that consistely show his style (Paul was not a native Greek speaker and his writing is self-admittedly crude).
 These seven are still worthwhile.
 Meanwhile, some of the others, such as the letters to Timothy, are widely regarded as written decades later by others in the church and may be considerably less authoritative.